Guilleandmont/JS-Cronometer/README.md

 # JS-Chronometer

-Creating a cronometer using JS.
+Creating a chronometer using JS.
 Work on progress!
 Don't press the button more than once!